Skip to main content

 Maryland Home Improvement CommissionBusiness Regulation Code Section 8-401

-Complete requirements for home improvement contractor licensing
+Complete checklist for Maryland home improvement contractor licensing

 MHIC Registration Checklist